dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 Parsing data takes about 90 seconds after uploading.

+If your company has enrolled for `Monthly` filing of `GSTR-1 and GSTR-3B`, import trxn. for the period only.
+For example, whilst writing this article, we are in the `Month of July` - hence for Monthly return filing, `exclude August trxn. and include filing trxn. with Invoice Dates up to 31st July 2024`.
+If `Quarterly filing is enabled` for your company, please consider filing `during the October period`.

 aws Instance Type Information (Hosting Web Server) - `Recommended for Magento OS Commerce`
 - `r5a.large` - `Memory Optimised` Web Server - 65 USD per month `Standard Reserved`
 - `16.00GB - AMD EPYC 7571 2vCPUs and 1 CPU core` - `https://www.cpubenchmark.net/cpu.php?cpu=AMD+EPYC+7571`